matthewroot/root-readme/README.md

 Given that I try to not do these myself, it would be unfair of me to expect you to.
 If you find me not leading by example --by exhibiting the above (or other) behaviors or encouraging behavior from you that leads to poor balance of work with life-- please voice your objection.
 The most likely explanation is that I did not consciously realize I was doing this and speaking up will help me to correct course.

-I prefer people to work smarter and not harder.
+I prefer people to make better use of their time rather than just working longer hours.
 If you find that you're needing to work well beyond 40 hours to be successful in your role, we should have a conversation about what adjustments can be made to make this not the case.

-_*The obvious exception here is emergency situations._
+_*An exception here is emergency situations, such as a production outage, which may require atypical behavior._

 ## Communicating With Me

 My primary guideline for communication is to consider what channel is most appropriate for our interaction.
 If you're looking for more than five minutes of back-and-forth, let's talk in person.
 If you have a quick question, Slack is great.
 Just trying to disseminate some non-urgent information to a broad group?
 Email seems like a solid choice.
-Here's a few other details about how I operate with each channel:
+Here are a few other details about how I operate, broken down by channel:

 ### Talking

 I'm happy to make time to discuss something in-person whenever you need to, whether that's scheduled via a meeting or ad-hoc.
 For the latter, a heads up on Slack is cool or just stop by and give me a good old-fashioned tap on the shoulder.
 If I've got my headphones on it typically means I'm focused on something but that should never stop you from interrupting me.
 Again, you're my first priority.

+If we aren't co-located and you want to talk, send me a message on Slack and we can jump on a videochat.

 ### Slack